Code-Institute-Submissions/jakefernihough-BC-Canal-Walks/README.md

 * **Image Overlay** on the index.html was inspired by https://www.w3schools.com/howto/howto_css_image_overlay_slide.asp.

+* **Image Cards** on the index.html was inspired by https://bootsnipp.com/snippets/M5gZB "Zoome Image On Mouse Over" by aungnainghtay

+* **JavaScvript** The JavaScript used was heavily influenced through the [Code Institute](https://codeinstitute.net/) Full Stack Web Developer course, specifically the Interactive-Frontend Module.
+Many thanks for the information and learning provided tohelp me finish this project.

+* **JSHint** - After a console error (stated above) caused problems with my JavaScript, I used JSHint to find where the problems occured, amd after many attempts, finally fixed the issue that was JS code was being overlapped and repeated, causing confusion for the data being presented.

 ### Inspirations

 * I took inspiration with how to provide the content from the site from the [Canal River Trust Website](https://canalrivertrust.org.uk/enjoy-the-waterways/canal-and-river-network/stourbridge-canal).